Social Learning Theory: The Complete Guideby Becton Loveless

 The fourth principle behind the theory is that reinforcement does support learning.
 However, unlike previous theories indicated, learning is not dependent entirely on reinforcement.
 Instead, observation and social context play a significant role.
 As such, the fourth principle indicates learning is the result of multiple influences instead of any specific one.

 The final principle underlying the theory is that learners are active in their own learning process.
 Instead of being passive recipients of information, learners are engaged in their own learning process.
-They think about their behaviors, engage in their environment, and reciprocate with the influence that impact them.
+They think about their behaviors, engage in their environment, and reciprocate with the influence that impacts them.
 Rather than be passive vessels to which information is transferred and behavior taught, individuals are active learners who negotiate their environment.

 The Importance of Observation, Modeling, and Cognition